peurKe/auto_ZONA_translator/README.md

 ```
 - Clic on "Next" button *(Only for non specific language installer)*

-- Tick the box corresponding to the VOICE language you wish to hear in the game:
+- Tick the box corresponding to the VOICE language you wish to hear in the game: *(Only for non specific language installer)*
 ```
   Choose your preferred language for VOICES:
     (X)  Ukrainian